tigattack/ansible-role-dawarich/README.md

 Memory limit for the Dawarich application container.

-Set to `null` to omit memory limit.
+Set to `0` to disable memory limit.

 ### `dawarich_sidekiq_cpu_limit`